GoogleFeud/ts-macros/README.md

 *Syntax:* `+[separator?, () => codeToRepeat]`

 Repetitions without separators cannot be used as `Expressions`.
+If a **rest parameter** is used in a repetition, it gets replaced by the value at the current repetition index, but if it's used outside of a repetition, then it's replaced by an array literal containing all the values.
+It's also possible to have repetitions inside repetitions.

 **Example:**